 Currently, we are heavily committed under long-term uranium contracts through 2019, so we are being selective when considering new commitments and working to achieve our contracting objectives.
 We have commitments to sell approximately 150 million pounds of U308 with 40 customers worldwide in our uranium segment, and over 50 million kilograms as UF6 conversion with 31 customers worldwide in our fuel services segment.

 Supply & Demand

-Uranium does not trade on an open market like other commodities.
-Buyers and sellers negotiate contracts privately.
+Uranium buyers and sellers negotiate contracts privately.
 Prices are published by independent market consultants Ux Consulting and TradeTech.

 Caution about Forward-Looking Information

 Please click here for additional information about the assumptions applied in making the forward-looking statements on this page and the factors that could cause results to differ materially.